polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 ```

 The above assumes you have configured a DNS A record pointing to your virtual machine with
-the URL of where you want your frontend to be found, and that you used this URL as you generated
+the URL of where you want to deploy your frontend, and that you used this URL as you generated
 your frontend - In addition to that you _generated your app on your Magic VPS instance_.
 The last part
 is important since by default a generated Angular frontend will use the same API URL as the URL
 you are using to generate your frontend.

 At this point you should have your frontend up running on
 the sub-domain you chose as you generated your frontend.
 Now simply visit this URL in your browser,
 and after some 5 minutes of negotiating a new SSL certificate from LetsEncrypt your Angular app
 should work.